platformsh/platformsh-docs/CONTRIBUTING.md

-# Contributing to the Platform.sh User Documentation
+# Contributing to the Platform.sh user documentation

-Thank you for helping make our documentation better!
+Thank you for helping make the Platform.sh documentation better!

-In order to maintain a consistent style and voice throughout our documentation please try to follow these standards and conventions when filing Pull Requests against our documentation.
+These contribution guides should help you keep the docs clear and consistent.
+They're intended for use by all contributors, from Platform.sh engineers to people from the community.

-## Markdown
+## Adding pages

-Hugo (which we use for documentation) uses Markdown as its file format.

-* All files should end in `.md`.
-They should be all-lower-case and match the title of the page, or in some cases an abbridged version of it.
-* All pages should start with a title, denoted with # (first level header).
-* All pages should start with a [*front matter*](https://gohugo.io/content-management/front-matter/) that describes its title and the order in which it should appear in the sidebar.
-This requirement applies both to single and list (`_index.md`) pages.
-See the **Hugo: Front matter** section below for more details.
-Defining the `title` attribute will automatically place the `<h1>` header for that title, so begin writing your sections with ##.
-* Subsections within a page are encouraged, and should use ## for a 2nd level and ### for a 3rd level.
-Do not have more than 3 levels of header.
-* Inline code statements, file names, and keys that would appear in a file should use backticks ``like this``.
-* Longer code samples should be denoted with triple backticks before and after, with no extra whitespace between the backticks and the code block.
-Always specify the language of the code block.
-See the [highlight.js docs](https://highlightjs.org/static/demo/) for available language options.  (`yaml`, `bash`, and `php` are the most common we're likely to see).
-* Always use inline links.
-* Do not hard-wrap prose text.
-Set your text editor to soft wrapping.
-* Internal links should be absolute (starting with `/`) using normal Markdown syntax.
-All internal links go through a link [Render Hook](https://gohugo.io/getting-started/configuration-markup#markdown-render-hooks) during build, which uses Hugo's built in [`relref`](https://gohugo.io/functions/relref/) function to ensure that those pages actually exist.
-This prevents against broken links getting added to the documentation, by explicitly defining the file that should be linked and tying all internal links to the documentation's build.
-That is, if you write a link to an non-existent file, the build will fail.
-Single pages should be specified by its page (i.e. `[link text](/configuration/services/elasticsearch.md#some-subsection)`) and list pages to that section's index file (i.e. `[link text](configuration/services/php/_index.md#some-subsection)`).

-## Hugo: Front matter

-In general, this project uses two types of files: "single" and "list".
 List pages are made using `_index.md` files in every subdirectory, whereas single pages are generated from every other page without that name.

 Additionally, single and list pages are built differently depending on their `layout`, which is defined in `layouts/_default/(single|list).html`.
 For our documentation, list pages by default generate buttons for each page in that subdirectory, whereas single pages are built from the contents of that file and include a table of contents.

-### Adding pages
+* All files should end in `.md`.
+They should be all-lower-case and match the title of the page, or in some cases an abbridged version of it.

 If you wanted to add a new page for a runtime to the **Languages** section, you would add the following file: